ghga-de/ghga-datasteward-kit/README.md

 This process consists of multiple steps:
 1. Generate a unique file id
 2. Create unencrypted file checksum
-3. Encrypt file
+3. Encrypt and upload file in chunks
-4. Extract file secret and remove Crypt4GH envelope
-5. Upload encrypted file content
-6. Download encrypted file content, decrypt and verify checksum
+4. Download encrypted file content, decrypt and verify checksum
-7. Write file/upload information to output file
+5. Write file/upload information to output file

 The user needs to provide a config yaml containing information as described [here](./s3_upload_config.md).